bonaquaVDZ/SystemEngineer/Backup Linux/README_linux.md

 	•	Protect Credentials: Do not hardcode sensitive information like passwords in the script.
 Use environment variables or secure storage methods.
 	•	File Permissions: Restrict access to the script and log files to authorized users only.
 	•	Data Sensitivity: If backing up sensitive data, consider encrypting the backup archives.

-Disclaimer

-Use this script at your own risk.
-Always test backup and restore procedures to ensure data integrity.
-The author is not responsible for any data loss or damage resulting from the use of this script.

-This brief description is intended to provide an overview of the backup script for inclusion in a README.md file.
-Customize and expand upon this description as needed for your specific use case.